influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 #### Run a `SHOW MEASUREMENTS` query with several clauses (i)
-I CANNOT GET THIS TO WORK, no matter what I try

 ```sql
 > SHOW MEASUREMENTS ON NOAA_water_database WITH MEASUREMENT =~ /h2o.*/ LIMIT 2 OFFSET 1